tawanda-/sa-flights/README.md

 ### Api

-The api is accesible using the following link
+The SAflightsapi is accesible using the following link

 ```
 {url}/graphql
 ```

-.

 ## Installation

 ### From Source